java-crypto/cross_platform_crypto/docs/json_web_token_jws_rs256_signature.md

 ### Key generation:

 Usually a JWT will use a **JWK** or **JSON web key** named key pair but in the end the are just other representations of a RSA private and public key.
 All of my sample programs will accept my well known RSA private and public key pair in **PEM format**.
-If you are interested in the JWK-format visit my article [JSON web token JWK keys](json_web_token_jwk_keys.md).
+If you are interested in the JWK-format visit my article [JSON Web JWK keys](json_web_token_jwk_keys.md).

 All examples use pre-generated keys that are described on the page [RSA sample keys](rsa_sample_keypair.md).
 If you want to see how my keys got generated visit the page [RSA key generation](rsa_key_generation.md).